pgvector Setup for Airline RAG

 Scaling the Embedding Vector

-A Vector of 3 'dimensions' (as above) isn't going to be sufficient for our embedding: We need hundreds or thousands of dimensions.
+A Vector of 3 'dimensions' (as above) isn't going to be sufficient for our articles/RAG/Embedding: We need hundreds or thousands of dimensions.
 We also need to prep our database with some fields for our chunk and its metadata.
 Create a new table in your database:

 CREATE TABLE IF NOT EXISTS docs (